Rudasht Rural District

 Rudasht Rural District (دهستان رودشت) is in Ezhiyeh District of Harand County, Isfahan province, Iran.
 Its capital is the village of Sian.
-The former capital of the rural district was the village of Ezhiyeh, now a city.
+The previous capital of the rural district was the village of Ezhiyeh, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of Jolgeh District (Note: Renamed the Central District of Harand County) in Isfahan County) was 586 in 153 households.
 There were 581 inhabitants in 169 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 560 in 169 households.
-The most populous of its 21 villages was Sian, with 556 people.
+The only one of its 21 villages reporting a population above the reporting threshold was Sian, with 556 people.

 In 2021, the district was separated from the county in the establishment of Harand County and renamed the Central District.
 The rural district was transferred to the new Ezhiyeh District.